diogotcorreia/chrome-whatsapp-dark-mode/README.md

 WhatsApp web dark mode is still not complete (that's why it's not available from the UI yet).
 Some parts of the app might not have a dark theme yet.

+## Installation

+1. Download or clone this repository
+2. Go to `chrome://extensions`
+3. Enable Developer Mode if you haven't already
+4. Click "Load unpacked"
+5. Select the folder you've just downloaded
+6. Enjoy :D